handbook

 Car Line Protocol

-- Move quickly loading or unloading your students.
+- Quickly load or unload your students.

 - Follow video instructions for where and when to drop off.